buildpacks/spec/buildpack.md

   cache = false

 [metadata]
-  exec-env = ["<execution environment>", ...] # Optional.
+  exec-env = ["<execution environment>"] # Optional.
 If not specified, applies to all execution environments
   # other buildpack-specific data
 ```